Skip to main content

 If your Function Health membership expired, your past PDFs are still useful.
 We import them as historical data.
 You do not have to renew the subscription to keep working with us.

-We turn a Function Health report into a real plan by ranking the findings by impact, mapping them to your symptoms and goals, and choosing one or two main targets at a time.
+We turn a Function Health report into a working plan by ranking the findings by impact, mapping them to your symptoms and goals, and choosing one or two main targets at a time.
 Then we set follow-up labs, lifestyle steps, and any medications needed.

 If you disagree with a Function Health recommendation, bring it to your visit.
 Many of their auto-suggestions are generic.
 We compare each one against your full clinical picture and decide together what to keep, change, or skip.